mirofrankovic/m-profile-project-01/README.md

 **Sceleton**

-* Wireframes: Website contains 6 sections...
+* [Wireframes](https://github.com/mirofrankovic/m-profile-project-01/blob/main/assets/wireframes/wireframejpgAbout.jpg): Website contains 4 sections:About Me(My Basic Profile), Timeline(Timeline section with images), Gallery(Images and their profile), Contact Form(Contact Me) section.
+The website is based on scrolling effect.

 **Surface**

 I wanted to keep the majority of the website monochrome white stone bacground with black text and a few of buttons to keep my website minimalistic.
+I have created my logo with dual collors black and white.
+The full logo contains a text and a globe on the top.
+The globe because in my personal portfolio I cover all world history, especially world wide empires of the past.
+The text in my logo is basicly romanised *Mirius* version of my name *Miro*.
+Also, "Mir" in Russian language means worls/peace.
+I wanted to have my logo transparent.

 ## FEATURES